 10 THINGS: REVISION PROMPTS FOR THE RBA (or any essay)

-1- Box (or underline): Do you have an informative conversational thesis as well as a specific and focused argumentative thesis?
+1- Box (or underline): Do you have an accurate conversational thesis as well as a specific and focused argumentative thesis?
 Do they work well together?
 Do you transition effectively into the start of the “conversation”?
 These moves are all absolutely crucial for the introduction.
+The conversational thesis should map the contours and characters in a highly specific way, charting crucial background.
+Your argumentative thesis should not merely suggest, but clearly articulate your argument, zooming in on particular critiques and suggestions.
 Mark your conversational thesis and your argumentative thesis with a single and double box, respectively.
-They should offer a kind of map for your entire paper.
-Make sure they flow adequately into one another.
+They should offer a map and mirror for your entire paper.

-2- Mark with a “*” (or highlight red): All unique / innovative sentence patterns (sophisticated use of em-dashes, apt uses of the semicolon, elegant sentence structure, etc.).
+2- Mark with a “*” (or highlight red): All unique / innovative sentence patterns (sophisticated use of em-dashes, series, elegant sentence structures, etc., etc.).
 If you don’t have eight stars in your paper, add more interesting sentence structures.
 Mix it up!

-3- Mark with “T-Work” (or highlight yellow): Seek out the weakest bridges / transitions in your RBA.
+3- Mark with “T-Work” (or highlight yellow): Seek out the weakest bridges / transitions.
 Fix the weakest link.
+Transition between key ideas grounding each paragraph or source–move beyond mere sequence and stacking.

-4- Bracket with a “{ }“ (or highlight green): Find every moment in your paper where at least three sentences in a row begin with a noun and that replicate a simple and static subject-verb-object sentence patterns.
+4- Bracket with a “{ }“ (or highlight green): Find every moment in your paper where either at least three sentences in a row begin with a noun and that replicate a simple and static subject-verb-object sentence patterns, or where sentence pacing / length is static.
 Use our Patterns to very sentence structure and length.
+Also, do “word math” on a paragraph (counting the word in each sentence).
+If the numbers over between 8 and 15 words, mix it up!
+Also, note that inserting a semicolon does almost nothing for pacing and rhythm (when dealing with static sentence structures).

-5- Bracket with a “[ ]” (or highlight purple): Bracket any paragraph where you have at least 6 “to be” verbs (is, are, were, being, etc).
-Introduce more active voice and verbal energy, and convert present participles to simple present verb forms where fitting (“runs”).
+5- Bracket with a “[ ]” (or highlight purple): Bracket any paragraph where you have at least 6 “to be” verbs (is, are, were, etc).
+Introduce more specific verbal energy.
 Reduce the number of “to be” verbs by at least half.
+Also be on the lookout for buried verbs that lead to lack of concision.

 6- Mark with a L (or highlight orange): Change at least two passive verbs to an active verb—unless the passive serves a purpose.

-7- Bold (or italicize): Identify a quote that requires more effective “framing,” whether than involves setting up the quote or source more thoroughly, introducing a signal phrase, or following up more dynamically.
+7- double-vertical line in margin (or italicize): Identify a quote that requires more effective “framing,” whether than involves setting up the quote or source more thoroughly, introducing a signal phrase, or following up more dynamically.
 Frame it!
+Note that only well-chosen and complex / engaging quotes require and benefit from more elaborate framing.
+If you’re having trouble framing out a quote, you might need to select a better quote!

 8- Choose your WORST sentence and underline it.
 It can be the most convoluted one, the most unclear, the most lacking in verbal energy, the most repetitive.
-Rewrite it and make it strong—if not your strongest.
+Rewrite it and make it strong.

 9- Bracket with “#” (or highlight blue): Find a sentence with at least three prepositional phrases in a row and rewrite the sentence to avoid this pattern.
 Strings of prepositional phrases in your papers on top of other bad things in them tend to sap the energy!